 Clovis Bergère, Ph.D.

-Clovis Bergère is a visual ethnographer whose research examines the politics of youth as they are realized in relation to digital media in Guinea, West Africa.
-He recently completed his Ph.D. in Childhood Studies at Rutgers University-Camden, with a specialization in global youth media.
-His dissertation, “Digital Society and the Politics of Youth in Guinea,” explores social networking as a locus for the mediation and re-imagination of political subjectivities in Guinea.
-Using digital ethnography and participatory visual research, he examined the ways in which social media, youth, and politics intersect in the Guinean public sphere.
-His research has been supported by the African Studies Association, Rutgers Digital Studies Center, and a David K. Sengstack Fellowship for excellence in Childhood Studies.
-In addition to digital media, he has written and published on street corners as spaces of youth socialization in Guinea.
-Prior to moving to the United States in 2011, he worked for seven years as a project manager in Children’s Services in London, UK, where he was responsible for building thirty innovative playgrounds and youth centers, focused on natural play and collaborative design.
+Clovis Bergère is Assistant Director for Research at the Center for Advanced Research in Global Communication (CARGC) at the Annenberg School for Communication at the University of Pennsylvania.
+He is a visual ethnographer whose research examines the politics of youth as they are realized in relation to digital media in Guinea, West Africa.
+He completed his Ph.D. in Childhood Studies at Rutgers University-Camden in 2017, with a specialization in global youth media.
+His work has appeared in the International Journal of Communication, African Studies Review, Children and Society, American Anthropologist as well as several edited volumes.
+In addition to digital media, he has written on street corners as spaces of youth socialization in Guinea.
+Prior to moving to the United States in 2011, he worked for seven years as a project manager in Children’s Services in London, UK, where he built over thirty playgrounds and youth centers, focused on natural play and collaborative design.